CourseMaterial/FutureSystems/hw4.rst

   javac FirstProgram.java

 Now, you will have FirstProgram.class file on your system.
+Java Compiler (javac) creates Java bytecode with a ``.class`` extension.
 We will execute the class file with ``java`` command.

 ::